 Pumpkin scones, muffins, and bars are all on the menu in Virginia’s Blue Ridge!
 Bread Craft offers a seasonal pumpkin cranberry scone that pairs perfectly with a cup of coffee, and On the Rise Bread Company has a pumpkin spice muffin with a layer of cream cheese that is good enough to serve as breakfast or dessert.
-On the Rise and CUPS Coffee & Tea are also making seasonal pumpkin bars.

 9. Pumpkin Pie Snowballs